seng438-winter-2022/seng438-a3-AzlanAmjad/Assignment3-Report.md

-# 4 A high level description of five selected test cases you have designed using coverage information, and how they have increased code coverage

-Text…

 # 5 A detailed report of the coverage achieved of each class and method (a screen shot from the code cover results in green and red color would suffice)